 Dependencies.
 Mark a task as waiting on another task with task dependencies.
 Know when your work is blocking someone else’s work, so you can prioritize accordingly.
 Teams with collaborative workflows can easily see what tasks they’re waiting on from others, and know when to get started on their portion of work.
 When the first task is completed, the assignee will be notified that they can get started on their dependent task.
 Or, if the task your work is dependent on is rescheduled, Asana will notify you—letting you know if you need to adjust your dependent due date as well.

-Dropbox.
-Attach files directly to tasks in Asana with the Dropbox file chooser, which is built into the Asana task pane.
+OneDrive.
+Attach files directly to tasks in Asana with the Microsoft OneDrive file chooser, which is built into the Asana task pane.
+Easily attach files from Word, Excel, PowerPoint, and more.

 Google Workplace.
 Attach files directly to tasks in Asana with the Google Workplace file chooser, which is built into the Asana task pane.
 Easily attach any My Drive file with just a few clicks.